publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s104.md

  __Transparency and Accountability__

     [Pub.
 L. 112–141, div.
 A, title I, § 1503(c)][/us/pl/112/141/s1503/c], July 6, 2012, [126 Stat.
-564][/us/stat/126/564], provided that:

->     “(1)  __Data collection__  __.—__

->     The Secretary \[of Transportation\] shall compile and make available on the public website of the Department of Transportation the annual expenditure data for funds made available under title 23 and chapter 53 of title 49, United States Code.
+564][/us/stat/126/564], which directed the Secretary of Transportation to compile and make available on the public website of the Department of Transportation the annual expenditure data for funds made available under this title and chapter 53 of Title 49, Transportation, and to annually submit a report to Congress containing a summary of such data, was repealed by [Pub.
+L. 114–94, div.
+A, title I, § 1402(b)][/us/pl/114/94/s1402/b], Dec.
+4, 2015, [129 Stat.
+1407][/us/stat/129/1407].

->     “(2)  __Requirements__  __.—__

->     In carrying out paragraph (1), the Secretary shall ensure that the data made available on the public website of the Department of Transportation—

->         “(A) is organized by project and State;

->         “(B) to the maximum extent practicable, is updated regularly to reflect the current status of obligations, expenditures, and Federal-aid projects; and

->         “(C) can be searched and downloaded by users of the website.

->     “(3)  __Report to congress__  __.—__

->     The Secretary shall annually submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Environment and Public Works and the Committee on Banking, Housing, and Urban Affairs of the Senate a report containing a summary of the data described in paragraph (1) for the 1-year period ending on the date on which the report is submitted.”

  __Evacuation Routes__